Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Real holomorphic sections via real projective structures

 (see also \cite[Lemma 2.15]{BHR} for the simple computation), and

 is a $\C^*$-family of $\SL(2,\C)$-valued gauge transformations such that

 and Hence, $s$ is negative by definition.

-Clearly, the uniformization section is admissible.
+The uniformization section is given by a particular solution of the self-duality equations.
+Hence, the uniformization section is admissible.
 Conversely, consider a grafting section $s$, and assume it is admissible.
 By \cite[Theorem 3.6]{BHR} the section corresponds to a solution of the self-duality equations.
-Hence, it is a twistor line.
-As through every point in the Deligne-Hitchin moduli space there exists a unique twistor line, and the uniformization section and the grafting section coincide at $\lambda=0,$ $s$ must be the uniformization section.
+Therefore, it is a twistor line.
+As the twistor line through a point in the Deligne-Hitchin moduli space is unique, and because the uniformization section and the grafting section coincide at $\lambda=0,$ $s$ must be the uniformization section.
 Finally, if two sections are obtained by different graftings, the monodromies of their flat connections (at $\lambda=1$) are different.
 Therefore the sections are different. \end{proof}

+\begin{remark} The extension of the $\C^*$-orbit \ref{constnab} to $\lambda=0$ is a special instance of Simpson's construction \cite{Simpson-ite}.
+If the holomorphic bundle $\bar\partial^\nabla$ underlying a flat connection $\nabla$ with $\mathrm{SL}(2,\R)$-monodromy is stable, the $\C^*$-orbit yields a $\tau$-real positive section. \end{remark}